martinschilliger/Enei/README.md

         app: myapp
     spec:
       containers:
-      - name: request-logging-ambassador
+      - name: myapp-enei
         image: ghcr.io/martinschilliger/enei:latest
-        pullPolicy: IfNotPresent      # Like always recommended for producation use
+        imagePullPolicy: IfNotPresent # Like always recommended for producation use
         ports:
           - containerPort: 42144
+            name: http
         env:
-          - name: "BUN_PORT"          # Specify where we should listen and configure yourapp to point to http://localhost:42144
+          - name: "PORT" # Specify where we should listen and configure yourapp to point to http://localhost:42144
-            value: 42144
+            value: "42144"
           - name: "ENEI_DESTINATION" # Specify your endpoint, can also be an external host like https://postman-echo.com
             value: "http://localhost:42118"
           - name: HTTP_PROXY
             value: "http://proxy.corporate.local:8080"